danachiru/hello-world/README.md

 # hello-world
-my repository, we'll see how it goes.
+this is my first edit.